 A typical hire boat comes with a full tank of water and a full tank of fuel.
 Modern canal boats have hot and cold water on tap in both the kitchen and the shower; however, should you run low for any reason, you can top up at a public mooring.

-With some companies, such as Hoseasons, you can top up at any boatyard belonging to them as well as take advantage of free mooring.
+With some companies you can top up at any boatyard belonging to them as well as take advantage of free mooring.

 Not all boats can handle the voltage of your own personal electrical appliances but come with their own devices on board.
 There are usually sockets for shavers and any item that can be charged with a car adaptor – don't forget to bring any plugs and leads you might need.